Vivace: a collaborative live coding language and platform: Into the wild: the rise of freak coding makes it collaborative

 \section{Into the wild: the rise of freak coding makes it collaborative}

-Vivace as a tool enables interaction while everyone could use their own creativity.
+Vivace as a tool enables interaction while everyone can use their own creativity.
 The interaction is not mediated by a common score, but by a mutual desire to create a composition in real time.
-In this context is born the \emph{freak coder} (Figure~\ref{fig:freakcoder}): someone that adds his individuality up to others aiming to transform the computer into an instrument of artistic fruition without restricting to himself the control of the machine but inviting everyone to join him in the same activity.
+In this context the \emph{freak coder} was born (Figure~\ref{fig:freakcoder}): someone that adds his individuality with others, aiming to transform the computer into an instrument of artistic fruition, without restricting to himself the control of the machine but inviting everyone to join him in the activity.
 A freak coder decides what he is going to do and amplifies his own comprehension of the computer capacity as an instrument.
-By using simple rules, Vivace enables the emergence of the performance and makes it a kind of a collective game, where the rules, being visible to everyone, eases audience and specialists alike to join in.
+By using simple rules, Vivace enables the emergence of the performance and makes it a kind of a collective game, where the rules, being visible to everyone through the code, eases audience and specialists alike to join in.